Linguage/AI-Rosseta/LexFirdmanInCN/62-DonaldKnuth.md

-still important to them and so in a way in a way that might still be other God is there or not in some sense so it it guys important to them it's one of the one of the verses I studied act is you can interpret as saying you know it's much better to be an atheist that not to care at all so I would say it's yeah it's similar to the P equals NP discussion yeah you you mentioned a mental exercise that I'd love it if you could partake in yourself a mental exercise of being God and so how would you if you were God dot Knuth how would you present yourself to the people of Earth you mentioned your love of literature and there was it there's this book that would that really uh I can recommend to you if I can't think yeah the title I think is blasphemy it talks about God revealing himself through a computer in in in Los Alamos and and it
+still important to them and so in a way in a way that might still be other God is there or not in some sense so it it guys important to them it's one of the one of the verses I studied act is you can interpret as saying you know it's much better to be an atheist that not to care at all

+Q: so I would say it's yeah it's similar to the P equals NP discussion yeah you you mentioned a mental exercise that I'd love it if you could partake in yourself a mental exercise of being God and so how would you if you were God dot Knuth how would you present yourself to the people of Earth

+A: you mentioned your love of
+literature and there was it there's this book that would that really uh I can recommend to you if I can't think yeah the title I think is blasphemy it talks about God revealing himself through a computer in in in Los Alamos and and it